impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-content.md

 If the user is using the "fish" shell, we create a multi-line string (also called a "here-string") using the `<<EOS` syntax to start the string, and the `EOS` syntax to end it.
 Inside the here-string is where we begin creating a function named "rbenv" (we encountered this when we were dissecting the "rbenv" file).
 We're creating a function inside a string because we then "cat" the string out to STDOUT, which is received by the `eval` caller of `rbenv init`.

 Since the "fish" shell operates so much differently from other shells, we need to do things a bit differently when defining the "rbenv" function in this shell environment.
-We can refer back to the [Fish shell docs](https://web.archive.org/web/20220720181625/https://fishshell.com/docs/current/cmds/set.html), however I can already tell that I'll need the ability to test some of this "fish" syntax on my local machine.
+We can refer back to the [Fish shell docs](https://web.archive.org/web/20220720181625/https://fishshell.com/docs/current/cmds/set.html){:target="_blank" rel="noopener"}, however I can already tell that I'll need the ability to test some of this "fish" syntax on my local machine.
 For example, on these two lines:

 ```
   set command \$argv[1]